FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://www.codementor.io/blog/angularjs-interview-questions-sample-answers-du1081n7p

 [[↑] Back to top](#AngularJS)
 ### What is the role of services in AngularJS and name any services made available by default?
-(Senior)

 AngularJS Services are objects that provide separation of concerns to an AngularJS app.
 These can be created using a factory method or a service method.
 Services are singleton components and all components of the application (into which the service is injected) will work with single instance of the service.
 An AngularJS service allows developing of business logic without depending on the View logic which will work with it.